hypernym-studio/frame/README.md

 ## Core Concepts

-#### Frame Scheduling
+#### Frame Scheduling 🔀

-> Manages and schedules processes in different phases of the frame loop, using `requestAnimationFrame` for synchronization and ensuring smooth execution in timed operations like game loops and animations.
+> Manages and schedules processes in different phases of the frame loop, using requestAnimationFrame for synchronization and ensuring smooth execution in timed operations like game loops and animations.

-#### Custom Dynamic Phases
+#### Custom Dynamic Phases 🔢

-> Allows dynamic configuration of frame phases (e.g., read, update, render) for more flexibility and precise control over the execution flow of different tasks.
+> Allows dynamic configuration of frame phases (read, update, render) for more flexibility and precise control over the execution flow of different tasks.

-#### Multiple Ticker Mechanisms
+#### Multiple Ticker Mechanisms ⏱️

 > Supports multiple ticking mechanisms, such as raf or timeout, to execute tasks at different intervals, enabling fine-grained control over the timing of operations in sync with the frame cycle.

-#### Frame Controls
+#### Frame Controls 🎮

 > Provides methods for the frame cycle, offering developers complete control over the execution flow, especially useful for dynamic scenarios like tab-switching or manual pause/resume functionality.

-#### FPS Managment
+#### FPS Managment 🎯

 > Adds fixed rate control for frame update cycle, limiting the maximum frame rate for performance consistency and predictability, preventing the loop from running too fast or inconsistently.

-#### Frame State
+#### Frame State 💿

 > Tracks and stores the state of the frame cycle, allowing for accurate, consistent handling of time-dependent processes during each frame update, ensuring reliable execution.